-Screw Drive Garage Door Openers Explained By an A1 Garage Door Service Professional
+Screw Drive Garage Door Openers Explained By a Nearby A1 Garage Door Service Professional

 Dating all the way back to their inception in 1926, remote-controlled garage door openers were considered to be the first major home automation device.
 Even though controlled garage door openers were introduced during the Great Depression in the United States, it wasn’t until the 1970’s that they truly became commonly used for residential purposes.
 However, they almost immediately were deemed a safety hazard and gained a reputation for being unsafe as there were multiple cases where young children were struck and injured.
 Finally, in 1993, the United States decided to start mandating the use of controlled garage door openers, including screw drive garage door openers, until 1993 by requiring advanced sensors to avoid and deter accidents.

 Initially, there was only one type of garage door opener available for automatic garage doors.
 There are three types of garage door openers available today: chain driver, belt drive, and screw drive.
 With modern-day advances in technology, each of these three types of automatic garage door openers has an equal amount of pros and cons.
 Therefore, finding the best garage door opener is dependent upon each homeowner’s needs, wants, and preferences.
 However, screw drive garage door openers are different from belt and chain garage door openers.

 In the event a homeowner wishes to replace their old garage door opener, they may wish to consider a screw drive garage door opener, such as a LiftMaster® 3240.
 As far as home garage door openers are concerned, it is not the most commonly used type.
 Despite this, they have a good deal of power and are well-suited for larger, heavier garage doors.
 The following information is intended to assist homeowners in making an informed decision when it comes to choosing their next garage door opener.